 For most people, intrusive thoughts pass quickly and don't significantly interfere with daily life.
 But for some, they become a source of serious distress and disruption.

-In Obsessive-Compulsive Disorder (OCD), intrusive thoughts (called obsessions) generate intense anxiety that leads to repetitive behaviors (compulsions) aimed at neutralizing the discomfort — checking, counting, avoiding, or seeking reassurance over and over.
-Without intervention, this cycle can become exhausting and all-consuming.
+In Obsessive-Compulsive Disorder (OCD), intrusive thoughts (called obsessions) generate intense anxiety that leads to repetitive behaviors (compulsions) aimed at neutralizing the discomfort.
+This connects directly to the cognitive distortions that CBT specifically targets.

-Intrusive thoughts also feature prominently in PTSD, where they often take the form of flashback fragments or unwanted memories of traumatic events.
-In postpartum anxiety and depression, new parents frequently experience distressing intrusive thoughts about harm coming to their baby — thoughts that are the opposite of what they feel, and that are almost universally a signal of how much they care, not a sign of danger.
+Intrusive thoughts also feature prominently in PTSD and complex PTSD, where they often take the form of flashback fragments or unwanted memories of traumatic events.
+In postpartum anxiety and depression, new parents frequently experience distressing intrusive thoughts about harm coming to their baby β thoughts that are the opposite of what they feel, and that are almost universally a signal of how much they care, not a sign of danger.

-If your intrusive thoughts are significantly affecting your ability to function, feel peaceful, or engage with daily life, reaching out to a mental health professional is a wise and caring step — not a sign of weakness.
+If your intrusive thoughts are significantly affecting your ability to function, feel peaceful, or engage with daily life, reaching out to a mental health professional is a wise and caring step.

 Evidence-Informed Ways to Cope